perevalovds/ofxPytorch/README.md

 such as defining the language of the text and detecting blogger by article's title (see more info on this at original tutorial https://pytorch.org/tutorials/intermediate/char_rnn_classification_tutorial.html)

+### example_rnn_generation
+This is a matured example of using RNN for generating names conditioned by countries.
+It's pure deterministic generation, which uses first character and country to generate the rest symbols of name.
+This example doesn't uses optimizators, but rely on PyTorch's native autograd power.

+The example includes interactive menu, allowing you to train, save, load and test network.

 ## PyTorch C++ documentation